 The SNKN37 is a watch your grandfather might have worn, and we mean that as a compliment.
 It's classic without being nostalgic and retro without being kitsch.
 More importantly, it's reliable.
-The self-winding automatic movement ensures that you never have to worry about losing time, just so long as you keep wearing it.
+The self-winding automatic movement ensures that you never have to worry about losing time, just so long as you keep wearing it regularly.
 The leather strap feels soft and comfortable on the wrist while also expressing a uniquely textured surface.

 10. Citizen Men’s Eco-Drive Chronograph